IPv6: Main features

 IPv6 is an Internet Layer protocol for packet-switched internetworking and provides end-to-end datagram transmission across multiple IP networks, closely adhering to the design principles developed in the previous version of the protocol, Internet Protocol Version 4 (IPv4).

 In addition to offering more addresses, IPv6 also implements features not present in IPv4.
 It simplifies aspects of address configuration, network renumbering, and router announcements when changing network connectivity providers.
-It simplifies packet processing in routers by placing the responsibility for packet fragmentation in the end points.
+It simplifies packet processing in routers by placing the responsibility for packet fragmentation in the endpoints.
 The IPv6 subnet size is standardized by fixing the size of the host identifier portion of an address to 64 bits.

 The addressing architecture of IPv6 allows three different types of transmission: unicast, anycast and multicast.
 IPv6 does not implement broadcast, and therefore has no notion of a broadcast address.